freeman-lab/selectify/README.md

 ## customizing

 You can pass custom named functions during construction.
-Let's say you want a function that logs the id of each item.
+Let's add a function that logs the `id` of each item.

 ```javascript
 var selections = require('selections')({log: function (d) {console.log(d.id)}})